foxkit-us/PyIRC/doc/hooks.rst

 Hooks are broadly separated into classes.
 Event classes act as a form of namespace, where individual event types live.
-All events in the same class use the same :py:class::`~PyIRC.event.Event` subclass, which is instantiated and passed in to the events on event call, also passing in any data required.
+All events in the same class use the same :py:class:`~PyIRC.event.Event` subclass, which is instantiated and passed in to the events on event call, also passing in any data required.

 This section documents the event classes and hooks used by PyIRC and its